Introduction to photosynthesis

 This stored chemical energy comes from the conversion of inorganic carbon (carbon dioxide) into organic carbon.
 Respiration releases the stored chemical energy.

-Living things that produce their own food are called autotrophs.
+- Living things that produce their very own food are called autotrophs.
 Green plants and algae are good examples of autotrophs.

 In this lesson, we shall learn more about how plants manufacture food (photosynthesis) and learn more about the conditions that must be present for this to happen.